gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 ## 2. The Problem
 AoC problems come in two parts, with the second part building on the first.
 I want to focus on the aspects that I found most interesting, so I'm going to skip straight to the second part and gloss over some minor details.
 To get the full experience complete with [Excuse Plot](https://tvtropes.org/pmwiki/pmwiki.php/Main/ExcusePlot) and all, you'll need to look at the actual AoC problem description[^aoc-problem].

 The general idea is that there are a bunch of "sensors" which are used to detect "beacons".
-Sensors have a position and range, and are arranged such that all but one point is covered by at least one sensor.
+Sensors have a position and range and are arranged such that all but one point is covered by at least one sensor.
 Our task is to find the single point which isn't covered by any sensors.

 I'll start with a diagram, and I'll attempt to explain how to interpret it from there:

 {{<figure src="trivial-example.svg" width="400px" caption="fig. 1: A trivial example">}}

-The problem takes place on a 2D grid, I've placed gridlines at 1 unit intervals in the diagram to help visualise the scale and position of things.
+The problem takes place on a 2D grid, I've placed gridlines at 1-unit intervals in the diagram to help visualise the scale and position of things.
 In general, all the action takes place at "integer points", which are points with integer coordinates e.g. `(0, 0)`, `(1, 2)`, `(3, 4)`, etc[^lattice].
 Each integer point occurs at the intersection of two gridlines in the diagram.

-In the real problem, the single uncovered point is always located somewhere in a 4×10<sup>6</sup> by 4×10<sup>6</sup> unit area, which I'll call the "search area".
+In the real problem, the single uncovered point is always found somewhere in a 4×10<sup>6</sup> by 4×10<sup>6</sup> unit area, which I'll call the "search area".
 For this example, a small 3x3 search area suffice.
 The origin `(0, 0)` is always located at the bottom left corner of the search area.
 I'll show some area around the search area to give context, but remember that we're looking for uncovered points *inside* the search area.

 In fig. 1 there is a single sensor `A` positioned at `(2, 2)` with a range of `3`.
 The area covered by `A` is diamond shaped rather than circular.
 This is because distance is measured by [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry).
-Note that some of the sensors coverage is outside of the search area, this is okay.
+Note that some of the sensor's coverage is outside of the search area, this is okay.
 In the real problem, we get a text file specifying the position and range of each sensor[^oversimplification].
 The search area is always 4×10<sup>6</sup> by 4×10<sup>6</sup> units.

 Finally, there's a green circle at the point `(0, 0)`.
 This represents the solution to our toy version of the problem (its position of at the origin is just a coincidence).
 In this case it's easy enough to see visually that this is the only uncovered point.
 Technically there's a small triangular area which isn't covered containing an infinite number of points, but remember we're only really interested in what happens at integer points[^point-coverage].
 Also note that points on the border of a sensor are considered covered.

 To drive this all home, let's look at a slightly more complicated example:

 ### 2.1.
 A Running Example
-I'll use this running example throught this post:
+I'll use this running example throughout this post:

 {{<figure src="running-example.svg" width="550px" caption="fig. 2: A running example">}}